 Dryburgh Abbey Hotel: Weddings and events; also open to non-residents Tel: Tel: 01835 822261 www.dryburgh.co.uk

-It is unusual and confusing to have two houses so close together and called virtually the same so confusion has often arisen in accounts.
+It is unusual and confusing to have two houses so close together and called virtually the same so ambiguity has often arisen in accounts of the properties.

 A picturesque and substantial ruin in an attractive spot by the Tweed, the abbey was founded by David I as a Premonstratensian establishment, dedicated to St Mary.
 Most of the buildings date from the 12th and 13th centuries, and part of the church survives, as do substantial portions of the cloister, including the fine chapter house, parlour and vestry.
 There are some fine carved stones, including a panel with Adam and Eve and St Andrew.